mivek/python-metar-taf-parser/README.md

 -   dew_point: `int`.
 The dew_point in celsius.
 -   altimeter: `float`.
 The altimeter value in HPa.
 -   nosig: `bool`.
 Whether the message is nosig: No significant changes to come.
--   auto: `bool`.
-Whether the message is auto.
 -   runway_info: `[RunwayInfo]`.
 Array of runway information.

 #### TAF